Before contacting law enforcement, check with the missing person’s workplace, family members, friends, and usual hang-outs.

-- Informing the police of any medical concerns is another important piece of information.
+- Inform the police of any medical concerns.
 Does the missing person have any chronic medical concerns that may present a threat to themselves or others if unmanaged?
 Are there any medications this person normally takes that they will miss/ have already missed?
 Does this person have a history of mental illness?
 Do they require regular treatment for any condition, medical or emotional?

 - When was this person last seen?
 How long have they been considered missing?